krishna-kumar456/CompetitiveProgrammingHandbook/Notes/Basic Techniques/Introduction/README.md

 subsets, including the empty set.
 For example, the subsets of the set {2,4,7} are
 {} , {2}, {4}, {7}, {2,4}, {2,7}, {4,7} and {2,4,7}.

+### Logic

+Implication - The expression A ⇒ B is true if whenever A is true, also B is true.

+Equivalence - The expression A ⇔ B is true if A and B are both true or both false.

+A predicate is an expression that is true or false depending on its parameters.

+A quantifier connects a logical expression to the elements of a set.
+The most important quantifiers are ∀ (for all) and ∃ (there is).

+### Logarithms

+logk(x) = a

+A useful property of logarithms is that logk(x) equals the number of times we have to divide x by k before we reach the number 1.
+For example, log2 (32) = 5 because 5 divisions by 2 are needed

+## Books

+• S. S. Skiena and M. A. Revilla: Programming Challenges: The Programming Contest Training Manual [59]
+• S. Halim and F. Halim: Competitive Programming 3: The New Lower Bound of Programming Contests [33]
+• K. Diks et al.: Looking for a Challenge?
+The Ultimate Problem Set from the University of Warsaw Programming Competitions [15]